wildmountainfarms/solarthing-android/README.md

 * https://bitbucket.org/StringMon/unofficialtileapi/src/master/
   * For tiles
 * Lock "more" notifications
+* Only switch networks if previous network failed option

 ### Features to Add that I am unable to test:
 * Supporting systems that don't have both FX's and MX's